COP25: IBERDROLA AT THE CLIMATE SUMMIT 2019

 The Moving for Climate NOW initiative has been awarded in the II edition of the Climate Leaders Awards 2019 in the category of Outreach Initiative, in recognition of its work in the fight against climate change in Spain.

-Iberdrola will also contribute to the COP25 by preparing reports and statements of ambition and taking part in high level technical events.
+Iberdrola also contributed to the COP25 by preparing reports and statements of ambition and taking part in high level technical events.

 Pioneering the energy transition